 Finding your Interior Design Style

+Ever ask yourself what is my interior design style?
 Ever wonder how to pinpoint your design style?
 Unsure what vision you have for your interior spaces?
 Not sure where to begin?

 Interior designs should be an experience.
 Your environment should function in harmony with who you are.
 When searching for your design style this is an important part of the process.
 How does your environment make you feel?
 How would you like your environment to make you feel?